 - Missing substances.
 The forensics system is far from perfect.
 In some cases, the substance seized at the time of an arrest may never make it back into the courtroom.
 Mislabeling or losing substances in the system could be grounds for having a case completely thrown out.

-Being Convicted of Possession in California
+Drug Possession Convictions in California

 California laws bring some of the harshest penalties for offenses involving drugs or controlled substances.
 Even with recent changes to the law relating to prop 47, drug possession can still impact the rest of your life.
 Possession of a controlled substance or illicit drug can have severe penalties for a person even when facing a first-time charge.
 The possession of certain drugs such like marijuana has fewer consequences than other drug possession.
 Simple possession of cocaine or methamphetamine will typically bring misdemeanor charges.
 However, for those with a previously clean record, the possibility of a misdemeanor record can ruin hopes for future careers and schooling.

-Felony of Misdemeanor Drug Possession?
+Felony and Misdemeanor Drug Possession in California

 Although most cases of drug possession in California are now misdemeanors suffering an arrest can have an impact beyond one case.
 Individuals with prior drug arrests or those on probation for other charges can face significant jail time.
 Any person on probation is required to remain law abiding; this means that a drug possession arrest is a violation of probation.